 Scroll to Continue

-You can find a variety of luau venues throughout the island of Hawaii, mostly in the resort areas of Historic Kailua Village and Keauhou in Kona and along the Kohala Coast.
-No first-time visit to the island is complete without experiencing a Hawaiian luau.
+Welcoming honored guests is another reason to hold a lūʻau, and visitors are welcomed to lūʻau on the island of Hawaiʻi every week.
+You can find a variety of lūʻau venues across the island, mostly in the resort areas of Historic Kailua Village and Keauhou in Kona and along the Kohala Coast.

 Save on Hawaii activities tours and places to stay at a discount.
 Reserve Hawaiian tours and activities [...]